kathrinlin/customizing-aspnetcore-book/manuscript/10-taghelpers.md

 Many of the HtmlHelper can be replaced with a TagHelper.

 There are also some new tags built with TagHelpers.
 Tags that are not existing in HTML, but look like HTML.
-One example is the EnvironmentTagHelper:
+One example is the `EnvironmentTagHelper`:

 ```html
 <environment include="Development">